-- a the rental of immovable property, including both residential and commercial property, as well as any other immovable property and parking spaces; - b the provision of a personal service (involving time or task based work); - c the sale of goods (tangible property); and - d the rental of any mode of transport.
+- 1. the rental of immovable property, including both residential and commercial property, as well as any other immovable property and parking spaces; - 2. the provision of a personal service (involving time or task-based work); - 3. the sale of goods (tangible property); and - 4. the rental of any mode of transport.